-- (a) An individual simultaneously serving as an Academy Board member and an owner, officer, director, employee or consultant of an Educational Service Provider or an employee leasing company, or a subcontractor to an Educational Service Provider or an employee leasing company that has an ESP Agreement with the Academy; - (b) An individual simultaneously serving as an Academy Board member and an Academy employee; - (c) An individual simultaneously serving as an Academy Board member and an independent contractor to the Academy; - (d) An individual simultaneously serving as an Academy Board member and a member of the governing board of another public school; - (e) An individual simultaneously serving as an Academy Board member and a University official, employee, or paid consultant, as a representative of the University; and

-- (f) An individual simultaneously serving as an Academy Board member and having an ownership or financial interest in any real or personal property leased or subleased to the Academy. - Section 4.5.
+- (a) An individual simultaneously serving as an Academy Board member and an owner, officer, director, employee or consultant of an Educational Service Provider or an employee leasing company, or a subcontractor to an Educational Service Provider or an employee leasing company that has an ESP Agreement with the Academy; - (b) An individual simultaneously serving as an Academy Board member and an Academy employee; - (c) An individual simultaneously serving as an Academy Board member and an independent contractor to the Academy; - (d) An individual simultaneously serving as an Academy Board member and a member of the governing board of another public school; - (e) An individual simultaneously serving as an Academy Board member and a University official, employee, or paid consultant, as a representative of the University; and - (f) An individual simultaneously serving as an Academy Board member and having an ownership or financial interest in any real or personal property leased or subleased to the Academy.

+Section 4.5.
 Prohibition of Identified Family Relationships.
 The Academy Board shall prohibit specifically identified family relationships pursuant to applicable law and the Terms and Conditions of this Contract.
 Language in this Section controls over section 1203 of the Code.
-Notwithstanding any other provision of this Contract, the following shall be deemed prohibited familial relationships for the purposes of this Contract: - (a) No person shall be appointed or reappointed to serve as an Academy Board member if the person's mother, mother-in-law, father, father-in-law, son, son-in-law, daughter, daughter-in-law, sister, sister-in-law, brother, brother-in-law, spouse or same-sex domestic partner: - (i) Is employed by the Academy; - (ii) Works at or is assigned to work at the Academy; - (iii) Has an ownership, officer, policymaking, managerial, administrative non-clerical, or other significant role with the Academy's Educational Service Provider or employee leasing company; - (iv) Has an ownership or financial interest in any school building lease or sublease agreement with the Academy; or - (v) Is a current Academy Board member. - (b) The Academy Board shall require each individual who works at the Academy to annually disclose any familial relationship with any other individual who works at, or provides services to, the Academy.
-For purposes of this subsection, familial relationship means a person's mother, mother-in-law, father, father-in-law, son, son-in-law, daughter, daughter-in-law, sister, sister-in-law, brother, brother-in-law, spouse or same-sex domestic partner. - Section 4.6.
+Notwithstanding any other provision of this Contract, the following shall be deemed prohibited familial relationships for the purposes of this Contract:

+- (a) No person shall be appointed or reappointed to serve as an Academy Board member if the person's mother, mother-in-law, father, father-in-law, son, son-in-law, daughter, daughter-in-law, sister, sister-in-law, brother, brother-in-law, spouse or domestic partner: - (i) Is employed by the Academy; - (ii) Works at or is assigned to work at the Academy; - (iii) Has an ownership, officer, policymaking, managerial, administrative non-clerical, or other significant role with the Academy's Educational Service Provider or employee leasing company; - (iv) Has an ownership or financial interest in any school building lease or sublease agreement with the Academy; or - (v) Is a current Academy Board member. - (b) The Academy Board shall require each individual who works at the Academy to annually disclose any familial relationship with any other individual who works at, or provides services to, the Academy.
+If an Academy Board member discloses any prohibited familial relationships in the annual disclosure, or if the University finds that an Academy Board member has failed to disclose a prohibited familial relationship, that Academy Board member shall be removed from office, in accordance with the removal provisions found in the Resolution or Schedule 2: Amended Bylaws.
+For purposes of this subsection, familial relationship means a person's mother, mother-in-law, father, father-in-law, son, son-in-law, daughter, daughter-in-law, sister, sister-in-law, brother, brother-in-law, spouse or domestic partner.

+Section 4.6.
 Oath of Public Office.
-Before entering upon the duties of a public school board member, each Academy Board member shall take the constitutional oath of office as required by the Code and as set forth in the Method of Selection, Appointment and Removal Resolution. - Section 4.7.
+Before entering upon the duties of a public school board member, each Academy Board member shall take the constitutional oath of office as required by the Code and as set forth in the Method of Selection, Appointment and Removal Resolution.

+Section 4.7.
 Academy Counsel.
 The Academy Board shall select, retain and pay legal counsel to represent the Academy.
 The Academy shall not retain any attorney to represent the Academy if the attorney or the attorney's law firm also represents the Academy's Educational Service Provider or any person or entity leasing real property to the Academy, if any.